-Takashi Tamura Third-generation (Japan) from a young age to food made with dashi, we naturally learn to sense subtle, delicate umami flavors wherever they may be.
+I believe we Japanese have the instinctive ability at cellular level to detect umami.
+Accustomed from a young age to food made with dashi, we naturally learn to sense subtle, delicate umami flavors wherever they may be.
 You could say that umami is in our DNA.

-Pedro Miguel Kunio Tokuoka Executive Chef of Arashiyama Headquarters of Kyoto KITCHO (Japan) The important thing to understand is which foods can be combined with umami, and how to eat them.
+Kunio Tokuoka Executive Chef of Arashivama Headquarters of Kyoto KITCHO (Japan) The important thing to understand is which foods can be combined with umami, and how to eat them.
 Understanding umami allows you to try out new ingredient combinations.
 It's the entwining of multiple ingredients that produces taste of depth and intensity.